-Evan Anderson joins anchors NBC 5 News on weekend morning and also reports for NBC 5 Today during the week.
+Evan Anderson anchors NBC 5 Today on Saturday and Sunday mornings and also reports and anchors for NBC 5 Today during the week.
 He joined NBC 5 in February 2017.

-Evan has also had a hand in covering major news events like the Deepwater Horizon oil spill off the Louisiana coast in 2010.
+Evan has had a hand in covering major news events like the Deepwater Horizon oil spill off the Louisiana coast in 2010.
 Evan was one of the first reporters at the Belle Chasse Naval Air station in Plaquemines Parish after the BP oil rig exploded and sunk.
-Rig workers were medevac’d there, and taken to the closest hospital.
 Evan was part of a news team which delivered wall to wall coverage, in what turned into the largest oil spill in United States history.

 While at Dillard University, Evan became managing editor for the student newspaper, “The Courtbouillon,” was president of the Dillard University Association of Black Journalists and was the Junior Class Vice President.

-In his spare time, when Evan is not chasing down a story, he plans to enjoy spending time with his family and friends all over North Texas, and reconnecting with his home teams, the Dallas Cowboys, Mavs, Rangers, and the Dallas Stars!
+In his spare time, when Evan is not chasing down a story, he enjoys spending time with his family and friends all over North Texas, and reconnecting with his home teams, the Dallas Cowboys, Mavs, Rangers, and the Dallas Stars!